The British royal family has seen some characters. I love to write about them.

 Princess Sophia's Secret Pregnancy

-Whispers circulated in polite society that Sophia’s secret baby’s father was Ernest after an act of incest and rape had been committed.
-The rumour was allegedly started by Princess Caroline of Brunswick, the outrageous Princess of Wales or Princess Dorothea Lieven, the Russian ambassador to London’s wife.
-It was believed by a great number of people because Ernest held a noticeable unnatural interest in his sister and he was overly attentive to her, rather like a lover, not a brother.
-Some members of his family were disposed to believe the worst; Edward, Duke of Kent warned Sophia to never allow herself to be alone with Ernest again.
-Although the rumour was printed in the press as late as 1828, it seems likely that there was no truth to it but he was easy to cast as a villain.
+Whispers circulated at court that the baby’s father was Ernest after an act of incest and rape had been committed.
+The rumour was allegedly started by Caroline, Princess of Wales or perhaps Princess Dorothea Lieven, the Russian ambassador to London’s wife.
+Ernest was known to have an unnatural interest in his sister and he was overly attentive to her.
+Edward, Duke of Kent warned Sophia to never allow herself to be alone with Ernest again.
+The rumour did not die.
+It was printed in the press as late as 1828.

 Joseph Sellis was suspected of being the attacker primarily because he did not join the other staff when Ernest cried out.
 A few members of the household went to Sellis’ room, broke the lock on the door and within was Sellis’ lifeless body.
 His throat had been cut in an apparent suicide.
 Ernest spent a month recovering from his significant injuries and the rumour-mill started once again.
 Was it suicide or murder?

 In mid-1813 Ernest met his first cousin Duchess Frederica of Mecklenburg-Strelitz and married her with the Prince Regent's permission.
 Frederica was deemed immoral by her aunt Queen Charlotte, Ernest’s mother.
 Frederica’s second husband, who she had married when already carrying his child, was an alcoholic and when he died unexpectedly which saved the need for the lengthy divorce process to remarry, suspicions of a convenient murder abounded.
-Charlotte questioned Ernest’s commitment to duty and family peace and she refused to receive her niece, a vow which she never wavered from.
+Charlotte refused to receive her niece, a vow which she never wavered from.

 The Kensington system which Queen Victoria endured during her childhood so that no harm came to her was ostensibly created to thwart the Duke and Duchess of Cumberland, both rumoured murderers, from dispensing with her and placing their son George, born three days after Victoria, on the throne.